-- -olist Print only pages whose page numbers appear in the comma-separated list of numbers and ranges.
-A range N-M means pages N through M; an initial -N means from the beginning to page N; and a final N- means from N to the end. - -nN Number first generated page N. - -sN Stop every N pages.
+- -i Reads standard input after the input files are exhausted. - -olist Prints only pages whose page numbers appear in the comma-separated list of numbers and ranges.
+A range N-M means pages N through M; an initial -N means from the beginning to page N; and a final N- means from N to the end. - -mname Prepends the macro file /usr/lib/tmac/tmac.name to the input files. - $-\mathbf{n}N$ Numbers first generated page N. - -q Invokes the simultaneous input-output mode of the rd request. - -raN Sets register a (one-character) to N. - -sN Stops every N pages.
 Nroff will halt prior to every N pages (default N=1) to allow paper loading or changing, and will resume upon receipt of a newline.
 Troff will stop the phototypesetter every N pages, produce a trailer to allow changing cassettes, and resume when the typesetter's start button is pressed.